Scicom-AI-Enterprise-Organization/small-ablation/fsdp2-fused-moe-lora-bf16-vs-fp8/README.md

 python3 stack-checkpoint.py
 ```

-FP8 required to be in column major for the weight but major problem if move to column major it will become non-contiguous so FSDP2 cannot shard it, so what we can do, we save as row major contiguouly during forward we will transpose to become column major.
+FP8 required to be in column major for the weight but major problem if move to column major it will become non-contiguous so FSDP2 cannot shard it, so what we can do, we save as row major contiguously during forward we will transpose to become column major.

 3. Run the finetuning,